mythy203/mbds-projet-PixelBoard-2025/Readme.md

 ```

 ## Usage
-To start the project, you need to run the following commands in the root directory of the project (in two separate terminals):
+To start the project, you need to run the following commands in the root directory of the project (in three separate terminals):
 ``` js
 yarn start:client
 ```